Josh Lykins

 People aren’t around forever and I would wager that it’s a near impossibility that everyone at your wedding will all be together at the same time ever again.

-So the point I want to make here is that weddings matter.
 I take home just as many memories from them as you will.
 And that’s certainly something to want to keep coming back to.

 Restaurant Travel List